dcrankshaw/datascience-sp14/lab6/r-lab.md

   r <- m %*% v
   z
 ```
-3. Printing variables: To print a variable, just type in the variables name !
+* **Printing variables**: To print a variable, just type in the variables name !
-4. Mathematical operations: R includes a number of mathematical operators such as log, exp etc.
+* **Mathematical operations**: R includes a number of mathematical operators such as log, exp etc.
 ```
   log(x)
   exp(y)
 ```
-5. Getting Help: If you want to figure out what a R function does, you can lookup the help manual
+* **Getting Help**: If you want to figure out what a R function does, you can lookup the help manual
 by typing `?<function_name>`.
 For example if we want to read up about `log` we can run `?log`.
 If you want to search for a function that does something you can run `??<search_string>`.
 For example
 searching for `??log` will return all the functions that include the word `log` in their help text.
 NOTE: